apigee-127/a127-samples/quota-example/README.md

 #### When to use a quota

-Limit the number of connections apps can make to your API proxy's target backend over a specific period of time.
+Use a quota when you want to limit the number of connections apps can make to your API proxy's target backend over a specific period of time.

 Quota is typically used to enforce business contracts or SLAs with developers and partners, rather than for operational traffic management.
 For example, you may have one quota set for paying customers and another for "freemium" (non-paying) users.